admirableadmin/inspiration-of-the-day/README.md

 	$ make

-Now, you just need to put the `deploy` directory on a web server.
+Now, you just need to put the `dist` directory on a web server.

 ## Writing quotes

-Just edit `src/quotes.js` and write in your quotes.
+Just edit `quotes.js` and write in your quotes.

 With `LibreOffice Calc` it is a little bit easier: